Twisted exterior derivatives for universal enveloping algebras I: Preliminaries and basic notation

-\nxpoint Viewing the enveloping algebras of Lie algebras as deformations of symmetric algebras in our earlier article with {\sc S. Meljanac}~\cite{scopr} we have also deformed the (completed) Weyl algebra of differential operators, found deformed analogues of partial derivatives, and studied the deformations of Leibniz rules, all parametrized by certain datum which comes in many disguises as ``orderings'', ``representations by (co)derivations'', ``realizations by vector fields'' and ``coalgebra isomorphisms between $S(\gg)$ and $U(\gg)$''(cf. also~\cite{AC2,Petracci} and \cite{ldWeyl}, Chap.
+\nxpoint Viewing the universal enveloping algebras of Lie algebras as noncommutative deformations of symmetric algebras in our earlier article with {\sc S. Meljanac}~\cite{scopr} we have also deformed the (completed) Weyl algebra of differential operators, found deformed analogues of partial derivatives, and studied the deformations of Leibniz rules, all parametrized by certain datum which comes in many disguises as ``orderings'', ``representations by (co)derivations'', ``realizations by vector fields'' and ``coalgebra isomorphisms between $S(\gg)$ and $U(\gg)$''(cf. also~\cite{AC2,Petracci} and \cite{ldWeyl}, Chap.
 10).
-In the present article I will extend that picture to consistently include the exterior calculus in a unique way, given the datum mentioned above.
+Some noncommutative deformations of this kind are interesting for physical applications, for example the $\kappa$-deformed Minkowski space~\cite{AC2,MS}.
+Physical picture should eventually include full-fledged differential geometry on such spaces, and field theories on them; in particular the gauge theories based on connections on noncommutative fiber bundles.
+Our main motivation is to perform some early steps on the mathematical side of this complex programme.